i-MSCP/phpmyadmin/doc/config.rst

     :type: boolean
     :default: false

     Whether to force using https while accessing phpMyAdmin.
+In a reverse proxy setup, setting this to ``true`` is not supported.

     .. note::